Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models: Control of the spectrum of DFtildeu

 Moreover, we define $R$ as

-Using such a pseudo-diagonalization, \cite{cadiot2025stabilityanalysislocalizedsolutions} provides a Gershgorin-type of approach for enclosing the eigenvalues away from the essential spectrum.
+Using such a pseudo-diagonalization, \citep{cadiot2025stabilityanalysislocalizedsolutions} provides a Gershgorin-type of approach for enclosing the eigenvalues away from the essential spectrum.
 More specifically, we recall the following result which will allow us to construct disks around $(\lambda_n)_{n \in \mathbb{N}_0}$ containing the eigenvalues of $D\mathbb{f}(\tilde{\mathbf{u}})$.
 In particular, we will be able to count the eigenvalues, taking into account multiplicity.
-Before stating the central result of this section, we provide the following preliminary result. \begin{lemma} Let $z_1, z_2$ be defined as in Lemma \ref{lem : ift_L_inverse} and let $\mu \in \sigma_{\delta_0}$.
-Then, define $\mathscr{l}_{den, \mu}$ as
+Before stating the central result of this section, we provide the following preliminary result. \begin{lemma} Suppose that $\tilde{\rho} \neq 1$ and define $\mathscr{l}_{den, \mu}$ as